Serious and Life-Threatening Complications

-Sadly, more people die from eating disorders than from any other psychiatric condition and half of those deaths are from suicide.
+Sadly, more people die from eating disorders than from any other specific psychiatric condition; half of the deaths of eating disorder sufferers are due to suicide.

 Many eating disorder patients suffer from malnutrition, which can lead to serious organ damage and even death.
 For children, adolescents and young adults, the health risks of eating disorders also include developmental delays, both physically and cognitively.